nachorguezz/spring_cloud_example/README.md

 3. Gateway Service
 4. Node Service

 More information can be found in the README.md of each module, especially in the node microservice.
+All modules should be imported as a maven projects.